sslotsky/apothecary/README.md

 ### Mutators

 A mutator is a function that describes a change to our application state.
-It's usually applied as a result of a user action.
+It's usually applied as a result of a user .
 In apothecary, a mutator is just a function that takes the current state and returns the new state.
 Dispatching that mutator to the store will cause the store to update.
 Example: